HUANGXUANKUN/VR-Musical-Domino/README.md

 #### Placing Domino

-Click R Trigger while pointing to the ground
+Clicks R Trigger while pointing to the ground

 ![placing domino](images/PlaceDomino.gif)

 #### Rotating Domino

-Click R hand Button A
+Clicks R hand Button A

 ![Rotate Domino](images/ChangeAngle.gif)

 #### Assigning Color

-Click Button X to switch color, click Button Y to assign color to the domino pointing at.
+Clicks Button X to switch color, and clicks Button Y to assign color to the domino pointing at.

 ![Change Color](images/ChangeColor.gif)

 #### Deleting Domino

-Point to a domino with left hand raycast, and click Button B to delete it
+Points to a domino with left hand raycast, and clicks Button B to delete it

 ![Delete domino](images/Delete.gif)

 #### Placing Domino Continuously

-Hold L Trigger while moving
+Holds L Trigger while moving

 ![ContinuePlace](images/ContinuePlace.gif)

 #### Raising All Falled Dominoes Up

-Move to the center control station, and touch the green button with hand (not point with raycast, need to touch with right hand)
+Moves to the center control station, and touches the green button with right hand (touch with right hand instead of pointing with raycast)

 ![Stand all domino](images/Stand.gif)

 #### Clearing  Dominoes

-At the center control station, and touch the red button with right hand
+Moves to the center control station, and touches the red button with right hand.

 ![clear all domino](images/Clear.gif)

 #### Pushing  Domino

-Hold R Grip Button and push the domino forwards.
+Holds R Grip Button and pushes the domino forward.

 ![push domino](images/Push.gif)